Southern-style slow cooker beef chilli with cornbread topping

 delicious. tips

 1. Batch cook: Cool the chilli completely, then decant into lidded, freezerproof container(s).
 Leftovers will keep in a lidded container in the fridge for up to 4-5 days.
 Or freeze for up to 3 months.
 Defrost in the fridge overnight, then reheat in a pan on the hob until piping hot.
-Eat it up in one of our serving suggestions
+The base chilli can also be used to make:

 Next time: Make your own chilli paste.
 Try a mix of 6-8 dried guajillo, ancho and chipotle chillies (you can find them online at coolchile.co.uk, ocado.co.uk, or souschef.co.uk and in some larger supermarkets or spice shops).
 Remove the stems and seeds from the chillies, lightly toast in a dry pan for 1-2 minutes each side over high heat, then cover in the hot coffee and set aside to soak for 1 hour.
 Whizz to a smooth paste and proceed with the recipe as stated.